The Best Leaders I Know Don't Lead From the Front. They Clear the Path.

 Henrik Kniberg's work on flow and continuous delivery has shaped how I think about this.
 Teams don't need more capacity — they need fewer active work streams.
 Finishing things matters.
 Momentum is a product of completion, not busyness.
 When I've helped teams apply lean principles and genuinely commit to finishing before starting, the productivity shift is almost immediate.
 And more importantly, people feel it.
 The weight of perpetual incompletion lifts.

 This is equally true in the AI product work I'm doing today at CTS Partners.
-Building ARIA — our agentic M&A intelligence platform — requires ruthless prioritization across dozens of competing scenarios and stakeholder needs.
+Building ARIA — our AI-native M&A intelligence platform — requires ruthless prioritization across dozens of competing scenarios and stakeholder needs.
 The teams that move fastest aren't the ones trying to do everything.
 They're the ones who are crystal clear on the next most important thing, and aligned enough to execute without constant check-ins.

 "Momentum is a product of completion, not busyness."